Urwin History, Family Crest & Coats of Arms

 Urwin Settlers in United States in the 20th Century

-- Thomas Urwin, aged 19, who emigrated to America from Backworth, England, in 1908
+- Thomas Urwin, aged 19, who immigrated to America from Backworth, England, in 1908

-- Sidney Urwin, aged 10, who emigrated to the United States from Norwich, England, in 1908
+- Sidney Urwin, aged 10, who immigrated to the United States from Norwich, England, in 1908

 - Margery Smith Urwin, aged 39, who settled in America from Newcastle, England, in 1908

-- Elsie Urwin, aged 18, who emigrated to the United States from Norwich, England, in 1908
+- Elsie Urwin, aged 18, who immigrated to the United States from Norwich, England, in 1908

 - Sydney L. Urwin, aged 26, who landed in America from Tynemouth, England, in 1910